 What is corruption?
 What is madness?
 Where is it in me?
 In you?
 In the systems where we live and die?

 Corruption and madness are both, like all human things, things of degrees.
 The more corrupt an individual or group is, the more that person or organization lets injustice rather than wisdom rule.
 The more insane an individual or group is, the more that person or organization is overrun by chaos rather than wisdom.
-The problems are interrelated: more corruption degrades the internal system for choosing one thought over another, which permits more chaos as well as more corruption into that process; more insanity likewise degrades the decision making process and so allows more corruption and chaos into the system.
+The problems are interrelated: more corruption degrades the internal system for choosing one thought-/action-path over another, which permits more madness as well as more corruption into that process; more insanity likewise degrades the decision-making process and so allows more corruption and madness into the system.
 Rot encourages more rot.
-It is often impossible to locate exactly where one ends and the other begins: “Am I really crazy, or am I to some degree courting confusion in order to open up a path for my lusts/fears to take control??”
+It is often impossible to locate exactly where one ends and the other begins: “How much am I really crazy versus how much am I courting confusion in order to open up a path for my lusts/fears to take control??”

 What does corruption look like?
 It looks like what it is: evil preferred over good.
 And madness?
-It too looks like itself: random notions preferred over wise feeling, thinking and acting.
+It too looks like itself: random notions chosen over wise/clear/bright feeling, thinking and acting.

-The more corrupt a human conscious moment, human group, or government is, the easier evil (dishonesty, cruelty, vanity, meanness, greed, pettyiness, egotism: you know the direction I’m pointing towards!) wins out in the constant inner leadership struggle (within an individual, group, and/or government/political-entity).
-Each evil victory means evil pushes the whole (individual, … government/political-entity) more towards its foolish, self-defeating (because corruption = wisdom is not steering = that within which deserves to rule our thoughts and actions is losing control) ends.
-Conversely, the less corrupt xyz human-entity is, the easier it is for goodness (honesty, kindness, selflessness, win-win, shared joy, Love: you know the direction I’m pointing towards!) to take control within xyz human moment.
-And each goodness victory allows goodness to push the whole more towards good, decent, coherent–towards internally-meaningful and spiritually/emotionally/intellectually/actionably acceptable.
+The more corrupt a human conscious moment, human group, or government is, the easier evil impulses (dishonesty, folly, cruelty, vanity, confusion, meanness, greed, pettyiness, egotism: you know the direction I’m pointing towards!) wins out in the constant inner leadership struggle (within an individual, group, and/or government/political-entity).
+With each evil victory, evil pushes the whole (individual, … government/political-entity) more towards its foolish, self-defeating ends (self-defeating because corruption = wisdom is not steering = the Light within that is our most essential self and that alone knows what is actually worthwhile is not in charge = that within which deserves to rule our thoughts and actions is losing control) .
+Conversely, the less corrupt xyz human-entity is, the easier it is for good impulses (honesty, wisdom, clarity, kindness, selflessness, win-win, shared joy, Love: you know the direction I’m pointing towards!) to take control within xyz human moment.
+And each goodness victory allows goodness to push the whole more towards good, decent, coherent — towards more internally-meaningful and spiritually / emotionally / intellectually / actionably acceptable.

-Insanity has the same basic effect: making evil win and goodness lose; but whereas corruption seeks confusion in order to mask its evil intentions and ruthlessly selfish and pathetically boring/limited/unimaginative worldview; madness (whether organic or to some appreciable degree caused by corruption’s self-undermining of a human-entity) starts primarily with chaos and flails about less purposely, perhaps even being on occasion nudged in a better direction by a better impulse, though ultimately–being without adequate levels of clear self-aware conscious engagement and thus invariably courting corruption–tends like corruption to the worse and worse and worse worse worse (actually, you know, corruption can also accidentally occasionally lurch toward better and away from worse, though on the whole it’s direction is worse, worse, …).
+Insanity has the same basic effect as corruption: making evil win and goodness lose; but whereas corruption seeks confusion in order to mask its evil intentions and ruthlessly selfish and pathetically boring/limited/unimaginative worldview; madness (whether wholly organic or to some appreciable degree caused by corruption’s self-undermining of a human-entity) starts primarily with chaos and flails about less purposely, perhaps even being on occasion nudged in a better direction by a better impulse, though ultimately — lacking adequate levels of clear self-aware conscious engagement and thus invariably courting corruption — tends like corruption to the worse and worse and worse worse worse (actually, you know, corruption can also accidentally occasionally lurch toward better and away from worse; though on the whole it’s direction, like madness, is decisively worse, worse, …).

-But what have we done?
-What have we argued ourselves into?
-I’m afraid that we’ve agreed to not cheat.
+But what are we asking of ourselves and others?
+What does preferring wisdom/goodness over folly/evil amount to?
+I’m afraid that we’re trying to agree to not cheat.
 But how’s that gonna work?

 Can’t be done.